LukasMurdock/LukasMurdock.github.io/_posts/2021-10-04-marketing.md

 [Wikipedia](https://en.wikipedia.org/wiki/Poet):
 > The work of a poet is essentially one of communication, either expressing ideas in a literal sense, such as writing about a specific event or place, or metaphorically.

 Marketing is about [narrative propagation](https://lukasmurdock.com/idea-virus).
-Creating durable narratives—and the most durable narratives are the ones that address our deepest needs and desires.
+Creating durable narratives—and the most durable narratives are stories that address our deepest needs and desires.

 Simplicity spreads better, complexity sells better.
 Complexity designates authority through signals of effort.